Evicencio-05/antique_bookshop/README.md

 - `uv: command not found`
   - Install `uv` (see Quickstart) and ensure your shell picks up the installed path.
 - Windows execution policy blocks scripts
-  - Use PowerShell: start it as Administrator and adjust policy if needed, or prefer running via `just` which wraps commands appropriately.
+  - If you use PowerShell: start it as Administrator and adjust policy if needed.
+Prefer Git Bash to avoid execution policy issues.
 - `SECRET_KEY` errors on startup
   - Ensure `.env` exists with a non-empty `SECRET_KEY`.
 - Migrations or DB issues